icon_megaphone

 • Taxes: When setting your laundromat’s prices, don’t forget to account for taxes on services and revenue, as these can impact your overall laundromat profit margins and pricing strategy.

-Track peak vs. off-peak usage
+Track peak vs. off-peak demand

-Monitor cost per load across machine types
+Monitor cost per load across machines

 A large capacity washer costs more to operate than a small machine.
 Your pricing should reflect these differences to ensure profitability.
 Compare your machine costs with the revenue they generate to find the ideal balance.